Thrombosis of the hepatic artery. Hepatic vein thrombosis

 • cholecystitis.

 Most often, blockage of blood vessels is observed with cirrhosis of the liver.
-Pathology in this case is chronic and develops for several months and even years.
-Sometimes the cause of thrombosis can be wrong image the patient's life.
+The pathology in this case is chronic nature and develops over several months and even years.
+Sometimes the cause of thrombosis may be wrong image the patient's life.

-Inactivity and regular work in a sitting or standing position, as well as smoking and frequent use alcohol worsens the condition of the liver.
+Inactivity and regular work in a sitting or standing position, as well as smoking and frequent use Alcoholic drinks worsen the condition of the liver.

-IN rare cases thrombosis of the portal vein of the liver is found in women after 35-40 years in case of use oral contraceptives.
-Blockage of blood vessels in newborns can be caused by an infection brought through the umbilical cord.
-IN childhood thrombosis can be caused by appendicitis.
-This happens due to infection in the body and subsequent inflammation of the vessel.
+IN in rare cases thrombosis of the portal vein of the liver is detected in women after 35–40 years of age if consumed oral contraceptives.
+Blocked blood vessels in newborns can be caused by an infection acquired through the umbilical cord.
+IN childhood The cause of thrombosis may be appendicitis.
+This happens due to infection entering the body and subsequent inflammation of the vessel.

 Diagnosis of the disease

-If a person has symptoms of thrombosis in the veins of the liver, you should consult a specialist.
-For starters, you can visit a therapist.
+If a person has symptoms of thrombosis in the veins of the liver, they should consult a specialist.
+To start, you can visit a therapist.
 He will find out the specifics of the disease, conduct an examination, and, if necessary, refer you to the right doctor.
-If the patient knows that he has a chronic platelet, you should visit a gastroenterologist.
+If the patient knows that he has a chronic platelet, he should visit a gastroenterologist.
 There is also a hepatologist who can make a diagnosis using the most modern techniques.

-The acute form of the disease is easier to determine than the chronic form.
-The latter is very similar in character to other liver diseases.
-Diagnosis usually includes the following examinations:
+The acute form of the disease is easier to identify than the chronic form.
+The latter is very similar in nature to other liver diseases.
+Diagnostics usually includes the following examinations:

 • Blood test for clotting.